 2023 Women’s World Cup Round of 16 Betting Odds - August 11

-The 2023 Women's World Cup final is on August 20, and 16 teams still have a chance to make it, as we begin the first knockout round in Australia and New Zealand.
+The 2023 Women's World Cup final is on August 20, and 16 squads still have a chance to make it, as we watch the first knockout round in Australia and New Zealand.

-Below we provide the betting odds to dissect before you place a bet on Friday's Women's World Cup action.
+Pick up a betting edge prior to Friday's Women's World Cup action by reading our betting preview below.

 Bet on the Women's World Cup and more at Draftkings!
 Bet now to get a first deposit bonus of up to $1,000!